Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much does a new Mazda cost?

-Although a big part of buying a car is the dealership negotiations, it helps to know the base price of the model you’re looking to get.
-We’ve collected the 2019 MSRP (manufacturer’s suggested retail price) of popular Mazda models to help you walk into your dealership with expert haggling skills.
+Although a big part of Mazda financing will come down to dealership negotiations, it helps to know the base price of the model you’re looking to get.
+We’ve collected the MSRPs (manufacturer’s suggested retail prices) of popular Mazda models to help you walk into your Mazda financing negotiations with expert haggling skills.

 |Mazda3||With both a sedan and sport models available, the Mazda3 boasts a sleek design and an ultra-quiet, insulated cabin.
 Outside conditions as well as the driver’s behaviour are closely monitored through i-Activ all-wheel-drive technology, which responds promptly to any loss of traction, providing you with a super safe drive.
 The Sport model is a 5-door hatchback with a 155 horsepower engine and is engineered to be highly responsive to your style of driving, giving you a strong, comfortable driving experience.|

-These prices reflect Mazda’s Sport category as of 2019.
+These prices reflect Mazda’s 2021 base models, unless otherwise noted.
 You should expect to pay more for the Touring and Grand Touring categories.
-Keep in mind that the more features you want you car to have, the pricier it’ll be.
+Keep in mind that the more features you want your car to have, the pricier it’ll be.

-What should I know before I finance a Mazda?
+What should I know before I sign up for Mazda financing?

-Here are a few things to consider before deciding to finance a Mazda.
+Here are a few things to consider before deciding on which Mazda financing option is right for you.

 - Fees.
 Find out about any fees that come along with your potential loan.
 Upfront fees you could see are application and origination fees, while ongoing fees are monthly payments or any annual fees.
 Check if there are any fees for early repayment of the loan.